ErikPohle/CSCI-4308-TerumoBCT/README.md

 # CSCI-4308-TerumoBCT
-Repository for weekly timesheets and meeting attendances
+Repository for weekly timesheets/attendance records, project submissions, and source code for sponsor.